aws-samples/multi-cluster-allocation-demo-for-agones-on-eks/README.md

 aws cloudwatch put-dashboard --dashboard-name agones-demo-dashboard --dashboard-body file://exmaple/dashboard.json
 ```

 Note that AWS region `us-west-2` is hard-coded in `dashboard.json`.
-If you deployed this sample in other regions, please replace it before creating dashboard.
+If you deployed this sample in other regions, please replace it before creating a dashboard.

 After `put-dashboard` successed, now you can open the imported dashboard from CloudWatch management console.